mosip/documentation/docs/registration-client.md

 * Synced UI-SPEC/script files are saved in plain text under registration client working directory.
 During sync, SPEC/script file hash is stored in derby and then the files are saved in the current working directory.
 Everytime the file is accessed by the client performs the hash check.
 * Synced pre-registration packets are encrypted with TPM key and stored under configured directory.
 * Directory to store the registration packets and related registration acknowledgments is configurable.
-* Regiatration packet is an signed and encrypted ZIP.
+* Registration packet is an signed and encrypted ZIP.
-* Regiatration acknowledgment is also signed and encrypted with TPM key.
+* Registration acknowledgment is also signed and encrypted with TPM key.

 ## Configurations